Sabina-MM/coffee-sales-predictions/README.md

-# coffee-sales-predictions
+# coffee-sales-predictions WIP

-WIP
-Project focused on analyzing and predicting coffee sales using decision tree regressor
+This project is a **continuation of the [Coffee Sales Analysis](http://github.com/Sabina-MM/coffee-sales-analysis**, it is focused on follow-up extends the analysis with Machine Learning techniques to predict future coffee sales.

 ## Main sections:
 - **Exploratory Data Analysis(EDA)**